bobweeink/homepage/docs/docker/smokeping/index.md

       - 8080:80
 ```

-The port definition on the left side is your local host
+The port definition on the left side is your local host.
-The port definition on the right side is the port inside the docker container
+The port definition on the right side is the port inside the docker container.

 Save the file in nano with CTRL+O
 Hit Enter
 Exit nano with CTRL+X

-### Build, create and start with docker compose
+Build, create and start with docker compose:

 ```console
 sudo docker compose up -d
 ```

-The -d option makes the container run in the background
+The -d option makes the container run in the background.

-### Open the smokeping website
+## Smokeping homepage

-Go to the IP address of the Linux docker host with port number 8080
+Go to the IP address of the Linux docker host with port number 8080.
 >My host has IP 192.168.1.30 so that translates to <http://192.168.1.30:8080>

-### Smokeping homepage

 [![smokeping homepage](./smokeping-homepage.png)](./smokeping-homepage.png)

 ## Change ping interval

-By default smokeping sends 20 pings every 300 seconds
+By default smokeping sends 20 pings every 300 seconds.
-This interval can be changed in the database file
+This interval can be changed in the database file.

-From the smokeping directory let's do a dir to see the files and directories
+From the smokeping directory let's do a dir to see the files and directories:

 ```console
 dir
 ```

-The following directories and files appears
+The following directories and files appears:

 ```console
 config  data  docker-compose.yaml
 ```

-Move to the config directory
+Move to the config directory:

 ```console
 cd config
 ```

-Let's do a dir to see the files and directories
+Let's do a dir to see the files and directories:

 ```console
 dir
 ```

-The following directories and files appears
+The following directories and files appears:

 ```console
 Alerts  Database  General  httpd.conf  pathnames  Presentation  Probes  site-confs  Slaves  smokeping_secrets  ssmtp.conf  Targets
 ```

-Open the database file with nano
+Open the database file with nano:

 ```console
 sudo nano Database